Projects

 - Shows total list count (e.g., “5 lists”, “51 lists”)

-- Click to view Task Lists tab
+- Click to view Task List tab

 - Provides quick overview of project scope